Truoris/nso-handson/README.md

 All the required packages are already installed.

-Connect to **nso** host via SSH doing a right click on nso (in the left panel) then "Open remote SSG terminal"
+Connect to **nso** host via SSH doing a right click on nso (in the left panel) then "Open remote SSH terminal"

 There are 2 different types of NSO installation possible: